Child maintenance reform proposals

 The government has announced new proposals for reform of the Child Maintenance Service (CMS).

-The key proposal is to abolish Direct Pay and reduce the fees for Collect and Pay, while also looking at what can be done to help people set up their own private arrangements.
+The key proposal is to abolish Direct Pay and reduce the fees for Collect and Pay.
+The government is also looking at what can be done to help parents set up their own private maintenance arrangements.

-We are working through the details of the new proposals but at first glance, we cautiously welcome them and the direction of travel they set.
-Enforcement of non-payment is a key area we have been putting pressure on the government to take action on.
-Having all parents using the CMS on a new form of Collect and Pay is expected to mean the CMS will be in a better position to enforce non-payment.
-We also welcome the proposals to reduce the fees for the CMS – an issue we have long campaigned on.
+At first glance, Gingerbread cautiously welcomes the proposals.
+We have been placing pressure on the government to make sure maintenance is paid.
+If all parents use the CMS using a new form of Collect and Pay, the CMS will be in a better position to enforce non-payment.
+We also welcome the proposals to reduce the fees for using the CMS, an issue we have long campaigned on.

-We have concerns that if not implemented effectively, the new system could mean an increase in numbers with no child maintenance arrangement.
+We have concerns that if not implemented properly, the new system could lead to an increase in single parent familes who do not have a child maintenance arrangement.
 We are also considering our position on the reduction rather than abolition of Collect and Pay fees.

 The consultation will be open for 12 weeks.
-You can read and respond to the full consultation here
+Sign up to show your support for CMS reform and we’ll send you information on how we can support you to feed in your views.
+You can also read and respond to the full consultation.

 Gingerbread’s Head of Policy and Campaigns Sarah Lambert said: